grpc/grpc.github.io/docs/index.md

 While protocol buffers have been available for open source users for some time, our examples use a new flavor of protocol buffers called proto3, which has a slightly simplified syntax, some useful new features, and supports lots more languages.
-This is currently available as an beta release in Java and C++, with an alpha release for JavaNano (Android Java), Python, and Ruby from [the protocol buffers Github repo](https://github.com/google/protobuf/releases), as well as a Go language generator from [the golang/protobuf Github repo](https://github.com/golang/protobuf), with more languages in development.
-You can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3), and see the major differences from the current default version in the [release notes](https://github.com/google/protobuf/releases).
-More proto3 documentation is coming soon.
+This is currently available as a beta release in Java, C++, Python, Objective-C, and C#, with an alpha release for JavaNano (Android Java), Ruby, and JavaScript from [the protocol buffers Github repo](https://github.com/google/protobuf/releases), as well as a Go language generator from [the golang/protobuf Github repo](https://github.com/golang/protobuf), with more languages in development.
+You can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3) and the [reference documentation](https://developers.google.com/protocol-buffers/docs/reference/overview) for each language (where available), and see the major differences from the current default version in the [release notes](https://github.com/google/protobuf/releases).
+Even more proto3 documentation is coming soon.

 In general, while you *can* use proto2 (the current default protocol buffers version), we recommend that you use proto3 with gRPC as it lets you use the full range of gRPC-supported languages, as well as avoiding compatibility issues with proto2 clients talking to proto3 servers and vice versa.